 The place we stopped at promised music, dancing, food and stargazing.
 We enjoyed all four as well as good company from the others in our group: another couple from Newcastle and a couple who live about 2 miles away from us!
 Little Mister made himself the centre of attention with his groovy dancing, and by taking photos of people when we climbed a nearby hill to see the sunset.
 They took photos of him taking photos of them.
 Then when they showed him the pictures on the back of their cameras, he took photos of them!

 The food was excellent and the dancing was pretty impressive as well.
 Certainly no complaints on either score.
 Within the dining area, the stargazing wasn’t brilliant as there were too many lights, but outside after the meal we found a handful of very expensive-looking telescopes had been set up.
 We saw Saturn (rings and everything) through one, and the Moon through another.
 Fortunately for us it was a full moon as well, so we got a great view.
-One of the people on our bus managed to get her camera to “see” down the telescope and captured a perfect photograph.
+One of the people on our bus managed to get her camera to “see” down the telescope (check out here telescope for kids) and captured a perfect photograph.

 Overall a great excursion and a fitting end to our holiday.
 With just the daytime to kill before our flight tomorrow evening, I think we’re all looking forward to getting home and relaxing!
 Oh, and no pictures of actual camels at present.
 As I was carrying Little Mister in my arms, I couldn’t get to my camera so I’m waiting for my dad to email me some.